pankajyadav05/go-sr/README.md

 ---

-# Assignment: Distributed Real-time Trading System
+# Assignment: Golang Distributed Real-time Trading System

 Create a system that can handle a lot of trade orders at once, coming from different places, and process them quickly.